Battle of Brignais: Course of the battle

 The French forces, coming from the town of Saint-Genis-Laval, besieged the town of Brignais, which had been seized in March by the Companies as an operating base.

 There are two versions concerning the course of the battle.

 According to Matteo Villani, the royal army camped near the fortifications after a failed assault.
-When Petit Meschin (who was during that time pillaging the nearby County of Forez) learned that his comrades where in trouble, he brought his men back to Brignais as fast as he could.
+When Petit Meschin (who was during that time pillaging the nearby County of Forez) learned that his comrades were in trouble, he brought his men back to Brignais as fast as he could.
 Then, taking advantage of the heights, the night, and the element of surprise, he charged against the royal army's camp.
 The garrison inside the castle then joined Petit Mesquin's forces, resulting in a total defeat for the French army.

-According to Jean Froissart, Seguin de Badefol had the idea to dispatch the Tard-Venus forces into two groups : one in front of the royal army, and the other one on surrounding hills.
+According to Jean Froissart, Seguin de Badefol had the idea to dispatch the Tard-Venus forces into two groups: one in front of the royal army, and the other one on surrounding hills.
 The royal army, attacking the visible group, was flanked by the Tard-Venus stationed on the hills.